GuilleRuizC/Machine-learning-Predicting-housing-prices-/README.md

 # Machine-learning-Predicting-housing-prices-
 House Prices - Advanced Regression Techniques´ Kaggle competition: using machine learning to predict housing prices in Iowa.

-Find the link to the kaggle competition below: https://www.kaggle.com/c/house-prices-advanced-regression-techniques
+Find the link to the kaggle competition: https://www.kaggle.com/c/house-prices-advanced-regression-techniques

 This repository has several files: